rkrux/bitcoincore_prnotes/sighash.md

  input.
 * The `SIGHASH_TYPE` is appended at the end of the DER encoded signatures in the transaction.
+* Every input can have a different `SIGHASH_TYPE` in its signature.
+* A `SIGHASH_NONE` type expects another input to have a `SIGHASH_ALL` type in its signature.
+Otherwise if no outputs are signed by any of the input signatures, the miner can simply change the output upon noticing this kind of transaction.

  Type | Value | Meaning
  ---- | ----- | -------